 There are undoubtedly many positive reasons to choose vinyl replacement windows.
 But there are a few disadvantages to these types of windows that you should be aware of.

 Limited color options: As mentioned earlier, there are a few options available to match the color of your home.
 The problem is that, since vinyl can’t be painted like wood or fiberglass, you can be limited in options if you decide to repaint your home.

 Lower resale value than other materials: People often want to replace their windows to increase the resale value of their home.
 While vinyl replacement windows will improve the value, it won’t be as much as other materials like wood or fiberglass.

 Appearance: Lastly, although it’s a great and versatile material, vinyl is plastic and looks as such.
 That isn’t to say these types of windows aren’t pleasing to the eye, but it’s something to consider when making a purchasing decision.

-When looking to replace your windows, it is important to know and understand both the positive and negative qualities of your options.
-While they do have certain disadvantages, vinyl windows are a great choice that carry plenty of benefits.
-The low cost, and long life without maintenance, is usually enough reason to choose this type of window.
-Should you decide to use vinyl replacement windows for your home improvement project, you surely will not be disappointed.
+When you want to replace your windows, it’s important to know and understand the positive and negative qualities of your options.
+While they do have certain disadvantages, vinyl windows are a great choice with plenty of benefits.

-If you have any questions about vinyl replacement windows or windows in general, feel free to ask Zen Windows St. Louis today.
-We’d be glad to help you out.
+If you have any questions about vinyl replacement windows or windows in general, ask Zen Windows St. Louis today.
+We’d be glad to help.